Three Shires Head Walk

 4. Go through the gate, and turn immediately left.

 5. Follow the track along a grassy terrace, slightly downhill, and never very far from the stone wall on your left.
-Keep clear of the low ground close to the wall and below the track, as this may be very wet.

-7. Continue along the grassy track (which can get quite wet in parts), as it stays close to the wall or fence on the left and gradually descends to the River Dane, curving right and reaching a gate after about 200 metres.
-The hillside on the far side of the river here is part of Derbyshire, the river marking the border between Derbyshire and Cheshire.
+7. Continue along the edge of the field (which can get quite muddy), staying fairly close to the wall or fence on the left as you gradually descend towards the River Dane, curving right and reaching a gate after about 200 metres.

-8. Go through the gate, and cross the bridge ahead.
-The path is now much narrower, rocky, and fringed with bracken (a lush green in the summer, turning golden brown in the autumn).
-After climbing slightly, the path gradually drops down to the confluence of the River Dane with an unnamed tributary (about 400 metres / ¼ mile) where you'll also see the old packhorse bridge ahead.
-Welcome to Three Shires Head!
+After climbing slightly, the path gradually drops down to the confluence of the River Dane with an unnamed tributary (about 400 metres / ¼ mile) where you’ll also see the old packhorse bridge ahead.

 11. Go through the gate, then cross the minor road diagonally and go through a kissing gate on the far side (circled in the photo).